Sairyss/system-design-patterns/README.md

 Database replication is a technique for copying data from one database to another, in order to provide multiple copies of the data for fault tolerance, scalability, or performance.
 Database replication can be used to create a redundant copy of a database, or to distribute a database across multiple nodes or locations.

 In database replication, data is copied from a source database to one or more target databases.
 The source and target databases can be located on the same server, or on different servers.
-The data is copied asynchronously, which means that the source and target databases can operate independently of each other, and the data is copied in the background without interrupting the operation of the databases.
+The data can be copied asynchronously, which means that the source and target databases can operate independently of each other, and the data is copied in the background without interrupting the operation of the databases.

 Database replication can provide several benefits, such as improved availability and fault tolerance, better performance and scalability, and easier data management and maintenance.